GlobalNOC/tsds-services/INSTALL.md

 ## TSDS Database Bootstrap

-Before beginning, make sure to change the mongo password placeholders with passwords of your choosing for the tsds_ro and tsds_rw users and enter the mongo root password for the root user in /etc/grnoc/tsds/services/config.xml.
-The install script will create the tsds_ro and tsds_rw users for you with the correct privileges with these passwords.
+Before beginning, make sure to change the mongo password placeholders with passwords of your choosing for the `tsds_ro` and `tsds_rw` users and enter the mongo `root` password for the `root` user in /etc/grnoc/tsds/services/config.xml.
+The install script will create the `tsds_ro` and `tsds_rw` users for you with the correct privileges with these passwords.

-The `grnoc-tsds-services` package comes with a bootstrapping script that will create, shard, and index a set of predefined collections based on the set of json files in /usr/share/doc/grnoc/tsds/install/.
+The `grnoc-tsds-services` package comes with a bootstrapping script that will create, shard, and index a set of predefined collections based on the set of json files in `/usr/share/doc/grnoc/tsds/install/`.

 To perfrom the bootstrap, run the following: